-- 2. Eligibility.
-Those employees entitled to earn annual leave shall also be eligible to earn sick leave.
-Employees will not be paid for sick leave taken during he initial probation period of employment. - 3.
-Rate of Leave Accrual.
-Full-time employees begin to accrue sick leave immediately upon employment at the rate of one day (hours per day determined by each department's regularly scheduled day) per month. - 4.
-Certification by Physician.
-A medical certificate signed by a licensed physician is required when an employee is absent from work for more than a three-day period.
-A medical certificate signed by a licensed physician may be required at any time by a department head to substantiate a request for sick leave. - 5.
+- D. Employees on FMLA leave shall not be required to produce the note required under this Paragraph even if they are using sick leave during the FMLA leave period. - Donald Cronin 10/5/2016 11:18 PM Formatted: Indent: Left: 1.8", Hanging: - 5.
 Maximum Allowable Accumulation.
 Unused sick leave shall accumulate from year to year. - 6.
 No Payment of Unused Sick Leave.
 When an employee is separated from the service, no payment shall be made for any unused sick leave. - 7.
 Shared Sick Leave.
 Upon written request sick leave may be contributed to another employee only for the employee's own illness, after recommendation by the Department Head and approval of Commissioners.
 Upon approval of Commissioners employee contributing the leave hours must authorize the contribution by submitting appropriate documentation to payroll clerk.